WHERE WE HELPPractical workflow improvement for Canadian SMBs

 engagement works

-A simple path for SMB teams: identify the opportunity, scope the first system, and only go deeper into architecture when the operating load truly needs it.
+A simple path for small business teams: identify the opportunity, scope the first system, and go deeper only when the work truly needs it.

 PHASE_01

-Capture pain, cost, target result, and best-fit starting point.
+Capture the workflow pain, business cost, and best-fit starting point through the Architecture Assessment.

 PHASE_02